Geodesic slice sampling on Riemannian manifolds: Application

-\paragraph{Missing links imputation.} We follow the experimental setup proposed in \cite[Section 5.1.2]{mantoux2021understanding} for missing links imputation: A synthetic data set of $N = 200$ adjacency matrices $\{\Upphi^{(i)}\}_{i=1}^{N}$ with $n=20$ nodes and $k=5$ is generated from the model specified by \eqref{eq:model_adjanc_matrices} with parameters $\theta=(\sigma_\kappa^2,\sigma^2_\epsilon,\mu,F)$ given in Appendix \ref{appendix:numerical_details_missing_link_imputation}.
+\textbf{Missing links imputation.} We follow the experimental setup proposed in \citep[Section 5.1.2]{mantoux2021understanding} for missing links imputation: A synthetic data set of $N = 200$ adjacency matrices $\{\Upphi^{(i)}\}_{i=1}^{N}$ with $n=20$ nodes and $k=5$ is generated from the model specified by \eqref{eq:model_adjanc_matrices} with parameters $\theta=(\sigma_\kappa^2,\sigma^2_\epsilon,\mu,F)$ given in Supplementary material \ref{appendix:numerical_details_missing_link_imputation}.
 In a first stage, the MCMC-SAEM algorithm with GSS is applied to perform the estimation of the parameters resulting in an estimator $\hat{\mathbf{\theta}}$.
 Then, from the same model, we generate another 200 samples $\{\bar{\Upphi}^{(i)}\}_{i=1}^{N}$.
 For each of these samples, 16\% of the edge weights corresponding to the interactions between the last eight nodes are masked.
 Denote by $\{\tilde{\Upphi}^{(i)}\}_{i=1}^{N}$ the resulting adjacency matrices.
-We then aim to reconstruct the missing links from the samples using the following three procedures: \begin{itemize} \item The missing links are found from the maximum a posteriori (MAP) approximated as $\text{MAP} = \Gamma \operatorname{diag}(\kappa) (\Gamma)^{\top}$, where $\Gamma,\kappa$ are the result of 4000 iterations of gradient ascent on the posterior density $p(\Gamma,\kappa |\tilde{\Upphi}^{(i)},\hat{\mathbf{\theta}})$, the conditional density of $(\Gamma,\kappa)$ given the masked observation $\tilde{\Upphi}^{(i)}$ in the model \eqref{eq:model_adjanc_matrices}. \item The missing links are found from the posterior mean (PM) defined as This distribution is approximated using $\hat{\mathbf{\theta}}$ and GSS or RMH within Gibbs sampler. \item Finally, we consider a reconstruction using simply the link from $N^{-1}\sum_{i=1}^N \bar{\Upphi}^{(i)}$. \end{itemize} When computing the PM and the MAP, GSS achieves a rRMSE of 50\% ($\pm$ 24\% standard deviation over the dataset) and 52\% ($\pm$ 16\%) on average respectively, in contrast to 57\% ($\pm$ 24\%) and 58\% ($\pm$ 28\%) for RMH, and 85\% ($\pm$ 10 \%) for the mean sample.
-Then the same experiment is repeated, but this time, 40\% of the edges are uniformly masked instead of constraining the mask.
-With GSS, we find a rRMSE of 30\% ($\pm$ 7\% standard deviation over the dataset) and 35\% ($\pm$ 8\%) on average for the PM and the MAP, compared to 34\% ($\pm$ 9\%) and 35\% ($\pm$ 7\%) when using RMH, and 75\% ($\pm$ 5 \%) with the mean sample.
-This clearly indicates that GSS outperforms RMH on this example.
+We then aim to reconstruct the missing links of $\{\bar{\Upphi}^{(i)}\}_{i=1}^{N}$ using the following three procedures: \begin{itemize} \item The missing links are found from the maximum a posteriori (MAP) approximated as $\textrm{MAP} = \Gamma \operatorname{diag}(\kappa) (\Gamma)^{\top}$, where $\Gamma,\kappa$ are the result of 4000 iterations of gradient ascent on the posterior density $p(\Gamma,\kappa |\tilde{\Upphi}^{(i)},\hat{\mathbf{\theta}})$, the conditional density of $(\Gamma,\kappa)$ given the masked observation $\tilde{\Upphi}^{(i)}$ in model \eqref{eq:model_adjanc_matrices}. \item The missing links are found from the posterior mean (PM) defined as This distribution is approximated using $\hat{\mathbf{\theta}}$ and GSS or RMH within a Gibbs sampler. \item Finally, we consider a reconstruction using simply the link from the Mean Sample (MS) $N^{-1}\sum_{i=1}^N \bar{\Upphi}^{(i)}$. \end{itemize} Then the same experiment is repeated, but this time, 40\% of the edges chosen uniformly from the edges of all nodes are masked, instead of constraining the mask to the edges of certain nodes.
+Table \ref{tab:imputation1} and \ref{tab:imputation2}, reporting relative reconstruction errors, indicate that the Bayesian estimator (PM) offers better results than the MAP or the naive estimator (MS).
+Moreover, computing the posterior mean using MCMC samples from GSS is better than using RMH.